kaitlyndickinson/AI-Data-Analytics/README.md

 # AI Data Analytics Tool

 ## Purpose
 This AI Data Analytics Tool allows you to upload a CSV file (or excel sheet), and automatically parse and store the data in a SQLite database so you can chat over your data with an AI.
+Hosted on a Streamlit app.

 ### Features
 - Upload and delete datasets.